RECAP: Reproducing Copyrighted Data from LLMs Training with an Agentic Pipeline: Proposed Method

 \subsection{Feedback Agent}

-The Feedback Agent guides the Extraction Agent toward more accurate reconstructions of the target passage by providing it with structured correction hints that highlight inconsistencies between the generated extraction and the reference text.
-Instead of offering low-level, word-by-word edits or directly quoting any portion of the reference text, the agent outputs an abstract and high-level report focusing on three principal categories: (i) major structural issues, (ii) missing elements, and (iii) inaccuracies.
-This process of extraction, evaluation, feedback, and reattempt is repeated for up to five rounds, or until there is no further improvement in the extraction quality (as measured by ROUGE-L).
+The Feedback Agent guides iterative improvement by comparing each extraction attempt against the reference text and generating structured correction hints.
+Rather than providing low-level,word-by-word edits or directly quoting any portion of the reference text, the agent outputs an abstract and high-level report focusing on three principal categories: (i) major structural issues, (ii) missing elements, and (iii) inaccuracies.
+This cycle of extraction, evaluation, feedback, and reattempt repeats for up to five rounds, or until no significant improvement in ROUGE-L score is observed between consecutive iterations.